TryCatchHCF/PacketWhisper/README.md

 <img src=https://github.com/TryCatchHCF/PacketWhisper/blob/master/screenshots/PacketWhisperNetworkTraffic.png></img>

-And then load that captured network traffic into your local copy of PacketWhisper to recover the payload:
+Which you capture as a PCAP file and load into your local copy of PacketWhisper to recover the payload:

 <img src=https://github.com/TryCatchHCF/PacketWhisper/blob/master/screenshots/PacketWhisperExtractPayload.png></img>